Fullchee/public-notes/content/Family/Home ownership/Home Improvement/Plumbing/2025-06-12 Gas water heater not lighting up.md

 - Model: GSW Superflue 8G50NVH-ES-02
 - Cat.
 No: B5787
+- Pilot
+	- one of the cables has 07 68A426B3
+		- 63889
+- Serial Number: U0913 F700919
+	- needed to get the part number
+- igniter model number: 100112084
+- Complete kit: 100112061

+Noble

+Wolsely (O'Connor and Eglinton)

+Next plumber (55 research road, by Overlea Costco)

+Independent mechanical supply (Scarborough)

 Gas water heater doesn't have a flame lit up didn't have hot water.